mirisuzanne/mia/content/code/css/hwb-clamping.md

 that we have access to
-so many duplicate grays in HWB, but there tends to be some duplication in any color-format using hue-angles.
+so many duplicate grays in HWB, but there tends to be some duplication in any color format using hue angles.
 In HSL colors, for example,
 a `lightness` of either `0%` or `100%` will wash out both `hue` and `saturation`.